Elvira of Castile, Queen of Sicily

 In 1135, both Roger and Elvira fell ill.
 The illness was grave and infectious.
 The king survived, but the queen died on 6 February.
 Roger was devastated by her death; he withdrew to his room and refused to see anyone except his closest servants.
 Eventually rumors spread that he too had died.
-Roger remained a widower for fourteen years and remarried only in 1149, as he had outlived four out of five sons he had had with Elvira.
+Roger remained a widower for fourteen years and remarried only in 1149, as he had outlived four out of the five sons he had had with Elvira.